-Credit rating agency Moody's has warned that expanding charter school enrollments will likely have a negative credit impact on urban school districts which would lead to adverse credit pressure that threatens the districts' abilities to borrow and manage debt.11
+Credit rating agency Moody has warned that expanding charter school enrollments will likely have a negative credit impact on urban school districts, leading to adverse credit pressure that threatens the districts' abilities to borrow and manage debt.

 A national voucher program could add as much as \$73 billion per year to the cost of education nationwide, according to a 2002 study.
 Much of the additional cost is due to the shifting of private education costs, currently shouldered by parents, to the state.